Wednesday of Week 2 of Lent – Gospel

 Jesus then asks the two disciples:

-“We can,” they say with confidence.
+“We are able” they say with confidence.
 They are ready to do anything to get the top spots with the Messiah.
 They have forgotten the words that, unless we carry our cross after Jesus, we cannot be his followers.
 And yes, they would “drink the cup” of pain and sorrow and suffering, but that is not what they are thinking about now.

 The other ten disciples are not much better.
 They are angry and indignant about the backdoor tactics of James and John.
 Obviously, their thinking is no different.
 So Jesus teaches them about real greatness.

 In the secular world, leaders exert power, domination and manipulation.
 They control people for their own ends.
 In Jesus’ world, it is altogether different.
-To be great is to put one’s talents totally at the service of others, to empower not to have power.
+To be great is to put one’s talents totally at the service of others, to empower – not to have power.
 Jesus himself is the perfect example.
 It is a lesson we do not find easy to learn or to follow.

 And Jesus says in conclusion: